-As an avid AvGeekery addict, sometimes scrolling through YouTube validates dangers of temporal distortion.
+As an avid AvGeekery addict, sometimes scrolling through YouTube validates the dangers of temporal distortion.
 Basically, watching videos of airplanes… for much longer than anticipated…

 Seeing these YouTube Videos Made Me Reminisce about my Dollar Ride in the Tweet

-Discovering the following videos led to many more T-37B videos and well, we know what happens then… (nothing productive).
+Discovering the following videos led to many more T-37B videos, and well, we know what happens then… (nothing productive).

 My Flight Journey from T-3A Firefly to my first Jet Flight

-Once in the 53 week rigorous Undergraduate Pilot Training, the primary jet trainer T-37B “Tweet” gave me the thrill of a lifetime!
+Once in the 53-week rigorous Undergraduate Pilot Training, the primary jet trainer T-37B “Tweet” gave me the thrill of a lifetime!
 Here’s the story of my first flight.

 The Dollar Ride in the T-37B Tweet